Xchart has different requirements for:

 Notable exceptions:

-• Chromebooks CANNOT connect via Bluetooth.
-Bluetooth connections require Windows or Mac laptop or desktop computer.
+Chromebooks and Macs CANNOT connect via Bluetooth.
+Bluetooth connections require a Windows computer.

 It's important that your browser is updated to the latest version.
 Sometimes when you first get a new computer out of the box, the installed version can be old.
 So please ensure it is updated to the latest version.